Bishwa7/Course-Selling-app/README.md

 # Course-Selling-app

+Course Selling App – Backend Backend for a course selling platform built using MongoDB, Express.js, and Node.js.
+It handles user authentication, course creation and management and order processing.
+The backend includes role-based access control for students and admins, along with JWT-based authentication and MongoDB for data persistence.

+## Steps and features in the project
  - Initialize a new Node.js project
  - Add Express, jsonwebtoken, mongoose to it as a dependency
  - Create index.js